foldright/auto-pipeline/README.md

 }
 ```

-say, we want `ConfigSource#get()` has some extensibility, so we decide to apply the `chain of responsibility` pattern to it.
+say, we want `ConfigSource#get()` has some extensibility, so we decide to apply the `chain of responsibility` pattern to it for extensibility.

 Now it's `auto-pipeline`'s turn to play a role, we simply add `@AutoPipelin` to `ConfigSource`：